TheFelixLive/RSS-Feed/README.md

       }
    });
 }
 </code></pre>

 </details>

 # License & Attribution
 This project is licensed under the [MIT License](./LICENSE).

 ### Attribution Requirements
 1. **Social Media Reviews:**
-   - If you share reviews, screenshots, videos, or posts about this project on social media what I would preshade, please include:
+   - If you share reviews, screenshots, videos, or posts about this project on social media—which I would appreciate—please include:
      - the project name: **RSS-Feed**
      - the official download link: `https://github.com/TheFelixLive/RSS-Feed`
      - the creator: **TheFelixLive**